Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Source: LendingTree consumer data, Q4 2019

-If personal loans stop at 36%, why are some average rates above that amount?
-This likely reflects the fact that fair and bad credit borrowers can struggle to qualify for a personal loan at all.
+While some personal loans stop at 36%, fair and bad credit borrowers can struggle to qualify for a personal loan at all.
 In many cases, they may be turning toward short-term loans like payday and installment loans.
 These can come with rates that top 300%.

 Lenders tend to price different types of financing differently.
 Here’s how personal loan rates compare to credit cards and car loans from banks in the beginning of 2020.